CC3D: Layout-Conditioned Generation of Compositional 3D Scenes: Acknowledgements

 \section{Acknowledgements}

-We thank Ahan Shabanov for helping with the dataset preprocessing.
+We thank Ahan Shabanov and Yiyi Liao for helping with the 3D-FRONT and KITTI-360 dataset preprocessing.
 This work was supported by the Natural Sciences and Engineering Research Council of Canada (NSERC) Discovery Grant and Compute Canada / Digital Research Alliance of Canada.
 Furthermore, it was supported in part by ARL grant W911NF-21-2-0104, a Vannevar Bush Faculty Fellowship, a gift from the Adobe Corporation, a PECASE by the ARO, NSF award 1839974, Stanford HAI, and a Samsung GRO.
 Despoina Paschalidou was supported by the Swiss National Science Foundation under grant number P500PT\_206946.

 { }